galette/galettedoc/source/usermanual/contributions.rst

 Galette will tell you if some members do not have an email address, you can print labels for those ones.

-.. versionchanged:: 1.3.0
+.. versionadded:: 1.3.0

-   Reminders are no longer sent while the page loads.
-They are queued, and a progress page sends them one after the other, showing how far it is.
-Each reminder stays an individual message, written in the language of its recipient, as before.
+   Reminders obey the :ref:`sending limits <mail_throttling>`, following the very same rule as :ref:`mass mailings <mailing_queue>`: as long as no hourly or daily quota is set, they are sent while the page loads, exactly as they always were.

-   The queue is stored in database, so closing the page loses nothing: reopen the reminders and the ones left go out.
-The :ref:`sending limits <mail_throttling>` apply, and the hourly and daily quotas are the very same as the ones :ref:`mass mailings <mailing_queue>` consume.
-When a quota is reached, the page says so and stops; the rest is sent later.
+   Set a quota and they can no longer all go out at once.
+Galette then queues them and takes you to a progress page that sends them one after the other.
+The queue is stored in database, so closing the page loses nothing: come back to the reminders and the ones left go out.
+When the quota is reached, the page says so and stops; the rest is sent later.

+   Each reminder stays an individual message, written in the language of its recipient, either way.
+The quota counters are shared with mass mailings.

 Finally, it is possible to automate reminders with a cron task which will call the ``galette/cron/reminder.php`` file.
 If you want reminders to be sent every day at 8:30 AM, then you can add a ``/etc/cron.d/galette`` file (on Fedora and similar, look at your system documentation to know how to add a crontab) with the following content: